1. What is RDF?

 5. How do RDF schools differ from other schools in the area?

 Children at our schools get a very high degree of personal attention.
 Our class size is limited to 25 students at the primary level.
 We lay a great emphasis on early childhood development.
-Consequently we start new schools only with kindergarten and classes 1,2 & 3 and then slowly expand into the higher classes.
+Consequently we start new schools only with kindergarten and classes 1, 2 & 3 and gradually adding classes annually, one after the other.

 A full 97.4% of the budget goes to run the schools.
-Only 2.6% is spent on administration and the rest is poured into running the schools.
+Only 2.6% is spent on administration and the rest is utilized by the schools directly.

 7. Do you get any assistance from the government?